Lady Gaga Talks About Mental Health While Recording Latest Album

 Overtime, Gaga was able to work through her dark feelings and find more of her true self.

-Gaga shared that the song is about a person’s body and brain battling at war with each other.
+Gaga shared that the song is about a person’s body and brain battling with each other.
 She also admitted that it was the most alive she felt while recording her album.

 “If there’s one glimmer inside you, celebrate it,” she said as she hoped to encourage others going through similar situations to celebrate every win throughout the day, even if they are small wins.